gjbex/Fortran-MOOC/source_code/README.md

 1. `buffon_needles`: Monte-Carlo simulation of Buffon's needle problem.
 1. `statistics_oo`: illustration of object-oriented programming concepts.
 1. `direct_access_io`: illustrations of how to do direct access I/O.
+1. `reservoir_sampling`: illustration of using direct access I/O and
+   read/write file access.